FancyWhale69/T5_Animal_Shelter/README.md

 # Results Summery
-We found that there are 3 features which affect the price, which are:
+We found that there are 3 features which affect the addoption of animals, which are:
 1- Name- Potintal owners can easly form an emotional bond with animals that has names.
 2- Neutered/Spayed- Potintal owners prefere neutered/spayed animals over the intacts ones.
 3- Age- Younger animals are seen as cute and desirable by potintal owners.

 # Acknowledgment
-I would like to thank my teammates [Rashed AlHilal](https://github.com/R3Z96), and [Amena AlSamah](https://github.com/Amena-ss) for their amazing work and support.
+I would like to thank my teammates [Amena AlSamah](https://github.com/Amena-ss), and [Rashed AlHilal](https://github.com/R3Z96) for their amazing work and support.
 And a special thanks for [Kaggle](https://www.kaggle.com/c/shelter-animal-outcomes) for providing quality datasets for free.

 # Team Memebers